 By no means is agile a new concept in the business world.
 It has been introduced more than a decade ago and has since changed the way people around the world approach work and project management.
 However, while agile is still spreading over to new areas, a natural question rises – what is next?
 Have we now reached a point in time where agile itself will be innovated upon?
 Or will agile become a monopoly practice?
 Let us explore.

-In light of this new acknowledgement and applications that we have in the agile field, the number of practitioners is ever growing as well.
-Furthermore, it is not only that the number of new practitioners is rising, the number of the experienced and knowledgeable people is rising as well.
+In light of this new acknowledgment and applications that we have in the agile field, the number of practitioners is ever-growing as well.
+Furthermore, it is not only that the number of new practitioners is rising, but the number of experienced and knowledgeable people is also rising as well.
 Agile community is now for the first time ever filled with such a big base of people that have over 5 years of experience in the matter and truly know and understand the practice to its core.
 Which means they are the ones that know firsthand what are its main benefits and shortfalls.

 So will the changes come?
 Or will agile become the monopoly practice?
 Well, the premise for change is there already.
 Agile has been used for quite a while now and for all of that time it has been tweaked and improved to fit the requirements of each team applying it.
 Whether it was small things, like modifying the concept of backlog or bigger things, like mixing two different approaches to come up with a new one, the agile community has already witnessed a change in search of the best process.

 The case with monopolization is a bit different until recently agile was still fighting for its place under the sun.
 However, once that place was established, it started to become more and more of a monopoly.
 At the moment, agile is easily swallowing up any and all similar practices, almost not letting them see the light of day before they are gone.
 It is simply easier for people to refer to a methodology as agile, thinking they are describing it as something new, while in reality, they are dooming that practice for extinction while established and tested agile applications hold their place, withholding innovation and progress.